JakobGrootens/ChemistrySolver/README.md

 This is a Nine Species Chemistry simulator for ASTR498 - Computational Astrophysics.
 <br><br>
 #### Solver.py
-A simulator that takes H, He, and H2 ionization fractions, a time to evolve to, and density.
+The main simulator.
 This will integrate until the specified time and produce an output "simulation.png" showing how the values change for each species (and Temperature).

 Add the "-v" flag to specify initial values, otherwise default values will be used.
 <br><br>